ZoeZinovia/GoMicroservicesIoT/README.md

 * WiringPi is [required]() since Go-rpio doesn't interface with a dht11 sensor.
 * There are a few other Go library imports that should not require additional installations.

-Additionally, MQTT mosquitto or another MQTT broker must be installed on the device that will receive messages from the embedded device.
+Additionally, MQTT Mosquitto or another MQTT broker must be installed on the device that will receive messages from the embedded device.
 See [here](https://mosquitto.org/) for more information.

 ### Installing and using